hassanmehmud/amazonSearchExercise/README.md

  * 3 - Sort price by high to low
  * 4 - Select Second product to view details
  * 5 - Assert if the product title contains "Nikon D3X"

+The scripts has been developed using intellij environment.